 Our curriculum vision:

-An aspirational, inclusive and broad curriculum that prepares pupils for a full and rich life within a global community where diversity, responsibility and inclusion provide opportunity for all.
+An aspirational, inclusive and broad curriculum; sequenced carefully to encourage children to know more and remember more.
+A curriculum that prepares pupils for a full and rich life within a global community where diversity, responsibility and inclusion provide opportunity for all.

 - All staff have been involved in developing and planning the curriculum.